 Kaleb Ballard was never supposed to be able to see ripples – cracks in time.
-Are Kaleb’s powers expanding, or is something very wrong?
-Before Kaleb can find out, Jonathan Landers, the man who tried to murder his father, reappears.
+Are his powers expanding, or is something very wrong?
+Before he can find out, Jonathan Landers, the man who tried to murder his father, reappears.
 Why is he back, and what, or whom, does he want?

-In the wake of Landers’s return, the Hourglass organization is offered an ultimatum by a mysterious man.
-Either they find Landers and the research he has stolen on people who might carry the time gene, or time will be altered – with devastating results for the people Kaleb loves most.
+In the wake of Landers’ return, the Hourglass organization is given an ultimatum.
+Either they find Landers and the research he has stolen on the people who might carry the time gene, or time will be altered – with devastating results for the people Kaleb loves most.

-Now Kaleb, Emerson, Michael, and the other Hourglass recruits have no choice but to use their extraordinary powers to find Landers.
+Now Kaleb, Emerson, Michael, and the other Hourglass recruits have no choice but to use their unusual powers to find Landers.
 But where do they even start?
 And when?
-Even if they succeed, just finding him may not be enough. . . .
+And even if they succeed, it may not be enough…

 I liked Kaleb in Hourglass, and was definitely intrigued when I learned that he was to be the narrator in this sequel.
 As much as I liked Emerson in Hourglass, though, I didn’t care for her much in this book.
 I know Kaleb has feelings for Emerson, but in this book, she came across as whiny and weak.
 I couldn’t help but roll my eyes every time she was described as tiny or small, and every time she was picked up and carried by Michael or whoever in this book irked me (was it more than once, or was it just that the one time really really really annoyed me?
 I can’t remember and I’ve returned the book to the library already).
 I know Emerson was mentally tough, and Kaleb kept describing her as tiny but strong, but I couldn’t help but feel like she was actually being described as physically weak, and that bothered me.